Understanding PF Contributions and Tax Exemptions: Can I Opt Out and What Are the Implications?

 coolheadtamil

-Please find the answer for your queries.
+Please find the answers to your queries.

 prasenjit.mitra

-For any further clarification feel free to write or discuss.
+For any further clarification, feel free to write or discuss.

 aziz.kapaasi@gmail.com